 The cervical plexus is a conglomeration of cervical nerves formed by the anterior (ventral) rami of spinal nerves C1-C4 (a.k.a.
 1st-4th cervical nerves).
 These are the roots (limbs) of the cervical plexus.

-The 5th cervical nerve (i.e. the ventral ramus of C5) to the plexus owing to its contribution to the formation of one of the motor branches of the cervical plexus called the phrenic nerve.
-Therefore, the cervical plexus can also be defined as a network of nerves formed by the ventral rami of C1 – C5 nerves and gives off both motor (anterior) and sensory (posterior) branches.
+The 5th cervical nerve (i.e. the anterior ramus of spinal nerve C5) may also be considered as part of the plexus due to its contribution in the formation of one of the motor branches of the cervical plexus, the phrenic nerve.
+Therefore, the cervical plexus can also be defined as a network of nerves formed by the anterior rami of spinal nerves C1 – C5 that gives off both motor (deep) and sensory (superficial) branches.

-Branches of the cervical plexus include the motor branches supplying muscles, and the cutaneous branches innervating the skin of the anterolateral neck, the superior part of the thorax (superolateral thoracic wall) and scalp between the auricle (pinna) and the external occipital protuberance.
+Branches of the cervical plexus include motor branches supplying muscles, and cutaneous branches innervating the skin of the anterolateral neck, the superior part of the thorax (superolateral thoracic wall) and scalp between the auricle (pinna) and the external occipital protuberance.

 The sensory (posterior or cutaneous) branches of the plexus emerge around the middle of the posterior border of the sternocleidomastoid muscle.
 This area is clinically significant and recognized as the nerve point of the neck.

-- Branches from the loop between C2 and C3
+- Branches from the loop between C2 and C3:

-- Branches from the loop between C3 and C4
+- Branches from the loop between C3 and C4:

 - Supraclavicular nerves (formed by C3 and C4)